-10 Simple Ways to Reduce Single-Use Plastics in Your Life
+10 Simple Ways to Cut Back on Single-Use Plastic in Your Life

 Unless we take major steps to reduce plastic pollution from production to consumption, there will be more plastic in the ocean than fish by 2050.
 Trash islands are already occupying large swaths of sea in the Pacific Ocean and Caribbean.
 That is just one reason why it is so important to reduce single-use plastic use, and to use eco-friendly alternatives whenever we can.